-John Shillingford, CEO, Orsus Medical, offers insight into the implications of Brexit as Prime Minister Theresa May prepares to trigger Article 50
+John Shillingford, CEO, Orsus Medical, offers insight into the implications of Brexit as Prime Minister Theresa May triggers Article 50

 In 2000, the UK had the third largest share of global trials behind only the US and Germany.
 Between 2000 and 2006 the UK’s rating dropped to ninth.
 This downward trend continued to drop throughout 2007 to 2011, at which point the British Government recognized action needed to be taken to stop the decline.
 Over time, it was becoming clear that jobs were at risk and it was increasingly difficult for British patients to benefit from the cutting edge technology that was being tested in other jurisdictions.
 The Government then created the Health Research Authorities in 2011 in an effort to streamline the process of researchers getting permission to start studies by binding together the various health authority committees that were causing duplication, and costing time and money.
 The binding of the ethics committee with various hospital governance committees went a long way to helping this situation.
 But it became clear that this was not the only fix that needed to be made and in 2013 the House of Commons Science and Technology Committee started an enquiry into the industry.
 This was published on Sept.
 17, 2013.
 The report clearly supported the greater use of the Health Research Authority (HRA) and gave Government commitment to supporting actions to make the UK a more attractive location for clinical trials.
 The report also called for greater clinical trial transparency and called for the Government to do more in this arena.